electric-sql/electric/examples/gatekeeper-auth/README.md

 docker compose --env-file .env.caddy up postgres electric api caddy
 ```

 As above, use the gatekeeper endpoint to generate an auth token.
-Note that the `url` has changed to point to Caddy:
+Note that the `url` in the response data has changed to point to Caddy:

 ```console
 $ curl -sX POST "http://localhost:4000/gatekeeper/items" | jq